 The Living Cultures collection consists of around 18,000 objects from Africa, the Americas, Asia the Middle East and Oceania.

 In 1927 an extension was built to display parts of this rapidly growing collection for the very first time.
 Then in 2002 another extension allowed more of the collection to be displayed.
-In 2020 a further extension will be added and the focus of which will be South Asia.
+In 2020 a further extension will be added and the focus will be South Asia.

 The collections and archive are used for a range of teaching, research and outreach activities.